freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/css-grid-magazine/part-052.md

 ---
-id: 6144ee790af79815ad15a832
+id: 6148c6aa9981d74af202125e
-title: Part 29
+title: Part 52
 challengeType: 0
-dashedName: part-29
+dashedName: part-52
 ---

 # --description--

-Now you are ready to start putting together the CSS grid.
-CSS Grid offers a two-dimensonal grid-based layout, allowing you to center items horizontally and vertically, while still retaining control to do things like overlap elements.

-Begin by creating a `main` selector and giving it a `display` property set to `grid`.
+Give the `.text` selector a `font-size` property set to `1.8rem` and a `letter-spacing` property set to `0.6px`.

 # --hints--